r-mar3/LMNH-Group-Project/README.md

 There are multiple issues that they are facing with their current set up which this project aims to help solve:

-1. The gardeners are only able to see the current health of the plant, meaning they cannot track plant health over time
+1. The gardeners do not have a short term storage solution for plant health readings for every minute over 24 hours
+2. The gardeners also do not have a long term storage solution for plant health summary readings collected every day
+3. The gardeners do not currently have a method to visualise their recorded plant health data
-2. There is currently no system set up that alerts gardeners when there is a problem in plant health
+4. There is currently no system set up that alerts gardeners when there is a problem in plant health
-3. The plant sensor hardware is not very resilient and can often give faulty data
+5. The plant sensor hardware is not very resilient and can often give faulty data

 ## How the project works:
 This project involved the creation of an automated ETL data pipeline which extracts plant health data from the pre-existing API every minute, transforms it so that the database is normalised and the data is cleaned and verified, before this data is then loaded into a database.
 An alerts system is now also supported, and error readings are labelled as errors.